Shelling, looting in Sudan's capital as military factions battle for eighth week

 EXPLAINER-Sudan's conflict: Who's backing the rival commanders?

-(Reporting by Khalid Abdelaziz in Dubai and Adam Makary in Cairo; Writing by Aidan Lewis; Editing by Sriraj Kalluvila)
+(Reporting by Khalid Abdelaziz in Dubai, Mohamed Nureldin in Khartoum, Adam Makary in Cairo and Emma Farge in Geneva; Writing by Aidan Lewis; Editing by Sriraj Kalluvila and Barbara Lewis)

 ((Aidan.Lewis@tr.com; +20-1001174410;))